kentdaitken/Open-Government/Why Open Matters.md

 This page is as much for me answering that question for myself as it is for collecting resources.
 Additions welcome - ask me to make this public or [open an issue](https://github.com/kentdaitken/Open-Government/issues).

-Oh yeah, opinions are mine and don't reflect etc. etc.
+Oh yeah, opinions are mine and don't reflect those of any organizations with which I am affiliated, etc. etc.

 ##Definition